 Dr. Frederick Robert Nicolle was born on the 18th of April, 1884 in Kingston, Ontario.
 He was the eldest of 5 children born to John Nicolle and the former Mary Ann Rattenbury.
-His siblings were Edmund, Laura, Alda and John and his father was a grocer.
+His father was a grocer and his siblings were; Edmund, Laura, Alda and John.

 Shortly after their son Basil was born, Dr. and Mrs. Nicolle settled at 275 King St., West in Chatham, Ontario.

 On the 16th of May, 1916, during World War I, Dr. Nicolle enlisted in the Canadian Armed Services with the rank of Captain.
 Dr. Nicolle served in France, close to the front lines.
 An article in the Chatham Daily News on the 12th of December, 1916, reports that Dr. Nicolle was recovering from “trench fever” at King’s College Hospital in England.
 He was sent home to Chatham to convalesce in 1917.
 The Chatham Daily Planet announced in an edition dated the 21st of November of 1917, that Dr. Nicolle was resuming his medical practice, in “general surgery, x-ray for surgical and medical purposes”.

 It is not known how long he stayed in Chatham, but he was regarded as highly skilled.